Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/project_setup.md

 ![](https://storage.ko-fi.com/cdn/useruploads/display/fdb41c93-e507-467e-86b3-04fd3af52d96_folders.png)

+- [Sandbert with a Phone](https://steamcommunity.com/sharedfiles/filedetails/?id=2606414594) comes with some powerful extra features, but may be more complicated to get started with.
-- [Sandbert](https://steamcommunity.com/workshop/filedetails/?id=1865940669) is often used as a new character template.  \
+- [Sandbert](https://steamcommunity.com/workshop/filedetails/?id=1865940669), the official example character, is often used as a new character template.  \
-  Sandbert is overpowered in many ways, making it a poor foundation.
+  This original Sandbert is overpowered in many ways, making it a poor foundation.
 Many parts of the character will need to be re-tuned.
   ::: note

 Technically any mod can be used as a starting template, but unfortunately not everyone is open to their work being reused.
 Get permission before copypasting large sections of another mod.